-Currently in its pilot phase, the Lean, Keen, Producing Machines Peer Community is for people working for Forum members that have five or less staff members.
+The Lean, Keen, Producing Machines Peer Community is for people working for Forum members that have five or less staff members.
 This is a space for these PSOs to connect, share and learn on how to maximize their strengths for greatest impact: LEAN: While lightly staffed, these PSOs must constantly be innovative, resourceful, and focus on impact in delivering their work; KEEN: These PSOs are strong, profound, powerful, and lively organizations focused on their mission and maximizing impact; PRODUCING MACHINE: These organizations must maximize unique staffing structures to produce results with sometimes less financial and staff resources to perform at the highest levels.

 - Lean, Keen Listserv (firstname.lastname@example.org)- You must be a member of the Forum & this Peer Community to post to this list.

-- In-person meeting at Forum’s Annual Conference
+- Forum’s Annual Conference session.

 Interested in joining this Peer Community?
 Sign into your account and submit your email address on the form at the bottom of the Our Networks page.

-Forum Staff Lead: David Biemesderfer (202-888-7533)
+Forum Staff Lead: Courtney Moore (202-888-7428)